leeanncafferata/clio3-syllabus/source/schedule.md

 :   Read David A. Black, *The Well-Grounded Rubyist*, ch.
 11.

-:   Read Jason Heppler, "[Better Web Scraping with Nokogiri][]," October
+:   Read Jason Heppler, "[Better Web Scraping with Nokogiri][]," Oct.
     12, 2012.
 You may find Jeri Wieringa, "[Intro to Beautiful Soup][]," *The Programming Historian 2*, helpful on the same research technique using the equivalent library for Python.